mcornick/clilol/docs/clilol_status-bio_update.md

 ---
 ## clilol status-bio update

-Update your status bio
+update your status bio

 ### Synopsis

-Updates your bio on status.lol.
+Updates your status bio on status.lol.

 Quote the bio if it contains spaces.

+Note that the omg.lol API does not permit you to change any custom CSS.
+You'll need to do that on the website.

 ```
-clilol status-bio update [status text] [flags]
+clilol status-bio update [bio text] [flags]
 ```

 ### Options